justinhunt/moodle-mod_readaloud/README.txt

 Read Aloud Module for Moodle
 =============

-ReadAloud is an online testing system designed to assist teachers in evaluating their students reading fluency as WCPM(Word Count Per Minute) scores.
+ReadAloud is an online testing system designed to assist teachers in evaluating their students reading fluency as WPM(Words Per Minute) scores.

 The teacher assigns a reading passage and the student is required to record themselves reading the passage aloud.
-The teacher can later grade passages via the online interface and the student can see both their scores and the words that were marked as incorrectly spoken.
-The teacher can optionally enable a TTS(Text to Speech)  feature that allows the student to hear the correct pronunciation of the word.
+Read Aloud incorporates AI features so that student attempts can be evaluated automatically.
+The teacher can later grade/re-grade passages manually via the online interface.
+The student is able to see both their scores and the words that were marked as incorrectly spoken.

-NB.
-Source files for the audio recorder are not in the download.
-That can be downloaded seperately from : https://www.dropbox.com/s/309ritx3v0l9seo/audio_recorder_source.zip?dl=0
+Read Aloud requires a Cloud Poodll API username and secret from https://poodll.com.
+See here: https://poodll.freshdesk.com/solution/articles/19000083076-cloud-poodll-api-secret

 Justin Hunt
 poodllsupport@gmail.com